-As the EEC look to reduce surplus stocks butter goes on sale at half the usual cost.
-Despite the bargain butter price many shoppers are suspicious.
+Sale of EEC butter to reduce surplus stocks but the bargain butter price has many shoppers suspicious.

 In a bid to boost consumption and lower the butter mountain the European Economic Community (EEC) Christmas butter goes on sale to Irish customers at a reduced price.

 For a limited period 2,000 tonnes of EEC butter go on sale in Ireland at the reduced price of 29 pence for a pound.
 The cheap butter is distinguished by parchment wrappers marked 'Christmas Butter'.
 Customers are being asked to stick to their allocation of one pound of butter per customer so that everyone can get a fair share.

 Superquinn manager Jim Dwyer says that since his supermarket opened at 9.00 am the demand for the cheap butter,

 With a week’s supply of butter already sold he is happy to see people getting it at almost half the usual price, but he feels in the long term it may damage total butter sales.

 However all of the shoppers interviewed are delighted to be bagging a bargain pound of butter while also helping to reduce the butter mountain.

 It’s a jolly good way of getting rid of it.